 Award History and Rationale

 For nearly 30 years, the Society for Physical Regulation in Biology and Medicine (SPRBM) held annual meetings focused on the many biophysical influences in control of growth, repair, and remodeling in biology and medicine.
-Early in the 2000s, the SPRBM conference was concentrated in the emerging field of Cellular and Molecular Bioengineering (CMBE).
+Early in the 2000s, the SPRBM conference concentrated on the emerging field of Cellular and Molecular Bioengineering (CMBE).
 At that time, the field of cellular and molecular bioengineering was becoming an increasingly important area in the biomedical engineering community.
 In 2008, the Biomedical Engineering Society (BMES) formed a new society journal, Cellular and Molecular Bioengineering.
-Shortly thereafter, a few investigators including Prof. Christopher Jacobs spearheaded an inaugural joint BMES-SPRBM Conference on Cellular and Molecular Bioengineering (CMBE), which was held in 2011.
+Shortly thereafter, a few investigators, including Prof. Christopher Jacobs, spearheaded an inaugural joint BMES-SPRBM Conference on Cellular and Molecular Bioengineering (CMBE) held in 2011.
 The CMBE Conference features authoritative leaders in the field to showcase the current state of Cellular and Molecular Bioengineering.
 In addition to outstanding scientific programs, the conference recognizes Post-Doctoral and Graduate Student trainees (travel awards), junior faculty (Rising Star Award), and Lifetime Achievement in the field (Shu Chien Award).
-This history and success of the CMBE conference and SIG is grounded in the culture of volunteerism embodied by its founders and council members over the years.
-In honor of the decade long service to the CMBE community, and for championing and leading the efforts to create a Scientific Interest Group in Cellular and Molecular Bioengineering under the umbrella of the BMES parent organization, this award is being named in honor of Christopher Jacobs, Ph.D.
+The history and success of the CMBE conference and SIG is grounded in the culture of volunteerism embodied by its founders and council members over the years.
+In honor of the decade-long service to the CMBE community, and for championing and leading the efforts to create a Scientific Interest Group in Cellular and Molecular Bioengineering under the umbrella of the BMES parent organization, this award is being named in honor of Christopher Jacobs, Ph.D.